Philip is an executive coach

 Driving a team of oxen requires earning the trust and respect of the animals.
 Oxen are cattle, that is, bulls or cows, that have been trained to work.
 Cattle can run almost as fast as a horse.
 They are excellent jumpers, easily clearing a four foot high barrier.
 Cattle are as flexible as a dog, and smart as can be.
 They possess excellent memory of place and persons.
 Because oxen are prey animals, they are particularly tuned to animals that behave and look like predators.
 Since humans both behave and look like a predator, attaining the trust and respect of the animals is challenging.
 However, once gained, you discover that you can easily get the oxen to do as you desire.
 You become an oxen teamster.

 I started working with oxen when I was 56 years young.
 It was an accident.
-Now, after fifteen years working with oxen, I cannot imagine life without oxen as a key part of my weekly activities.
+Now, after eighteen years working with oxen, I cannot imagine life without oxen as a key part of my weekly activities.
 I am with the Centennial Farm oxen about 1,000 hours every year.
 I have shown oxen to more than 400,000 kindergarten children in Orange County.
 At the OC Fair, more than 10,000 fair goers stop at our exhibit each day of the 23-day run of our Fair; that's another 230,000 people each year.
 I work with the veterinarian when he tends to the oxen.
 I work with the farrier when he stops by once every four months to tend to their hooves.
 Now that I have earned the trust and respect of oxen, I use the same model of integrity to develop trusting relationships with people.